sleepydragoon/ENC4265/manual.md

 From left to right:

-- Gallery: Tap to go back to the Gallery
+- Gallery: Tap to go back to the Gallery.

-- Actions: Opens the action menu where you can add files, adjust the canvas, share your project, and export time-lapse replay
+- Actions: Opens the action menu where you can add files, adjust the canvas, share your project, and export time-lapse replay.

-- Adjustments: Opens the adjustments menu where you can adjust colors and visual effects
+- Adjustments: Opens the adjustments menu where you can adjust colors and visual effects.

-- Selections: Use the selection tool to isolate and select specific sections of your artwork
+- Selections: Use the selection tool to isolate and select specific sections of your artwork.

 - Transform: Use the transform tool to resize and shape your layers or selection.